-Read through the list of articles, book chapters, reports, practice guides, and infographics completed by Dr. Irvine and other staff members have written for clients or in collaboration with partners.
+Read through the list of articles, book chapters, reports, practice guides, and infographics that Dr. Irvine and other staff members have written for clients or in collaboration with partners.
 Most of the publications are available to be downloaded: click on anything that looks interesting.

 Articles and Book Chapters

 Irvine, Angela, Jones, Nikki, and Canfield, Aisha.
 2018.
 "Taking the 'Girl' out of Gender-Specific Programming in the Juvenile Justice System."
 American Review of Criminology, upcoming.

 Irvine, Angela, Aisha Canfield, and Jessica Roa.
 2017.
 “Developing Gender-Responsive Mental Health Programming For Lesbian, Bisexual, Questioning, Gender Nonconforming, and Transgender (LBQ/GNCT) Girls in the Juvenile Justice System with an Intersectional Lens.”
 Datchi, Corinne and Julie Ancis, Gender, Psychology, and Justice: The Mental Health of Women and Girls in the Legal System.
 New York: New York University Press.

 Smoot, Naomi, and Angela Irvine.
 2016.
 “Juvenile Justice: Increased Criminalization of Homelessness and It’s Impact on LGBTQ Youth in the Juvenile Justice System.”
 In At the Intersections: A Collaborative Resource on LGBTQ Youth Homelessness.
 Online resource published by the National LGBTQ Task Force and the True Colors Fund.